A D-dimer test is a blood test that can be used to help rule out the presence of a serious blood clot.

 To rule out DVT and other conditions: The D-dimer test is most useful when your doctor thinks something else is causing your symptoms and wants to quickly rule out these causes:

 In this case, the test is only helpful if you’re not too likely to have blood clots.
+A positive D-dimer test doesn’t mean you have a blood clot.
+Other tests will be needed to check for that.
 If your odds of having a clot are higher, you’ll need different tests.
 You have higher odds of a clot with:

 - Antiphospholipid syndrome, a disease in your immune system